dnsreicht/sendTxnScript/README.md

 # Transaction Sender

 A Python script to automate sending transactions to a validator API.
-It incorporates Zero-Knowledge Proof (ZKP) secret generation, node ID retrieval, and supports both custom and default validator endpoints with options for `"payment"` and `"storage"` transaction types.
+It incorporates Zero-Knowledge Proof (ZKP) secret generation, node ID retrieval

 ## Prompts